erelsgl/fair-and-square-experiments/README.md

 fairness-experiments
 ====================

-Experiments related to fair disivion with geometric constraints
+Experiments related to fair division with geometric constraints